STUDY JAPANESE ONLINE WITH NATIVES HERE

 Reading

-Reading has no escape, you will really need to read something even if little daily.
-If you study Japanese, you can start with manga, which is usually simple in language, or even watch something SUBTITLED IN JAPANESE, that is, appearing almost everything in kanji (ideograms), and watching while reading what is written.
+Reading has no escape, you will really need to read something, even if it's little, daily.
+If you study japonês, you can start with mangás that usually have a simple language, or even watch something LEGENDADO EM JAPONÊS, meaning, almost everything appears in kanji (ideograms), and keep watching while reading what's written.

 This activity is very powerful, as it improves your interpretation of texts as you have the clear context of what is being said and the sound that comes in the background.
 Even this activity will require a certain sense of reading, as the scenes and subtitles go by very quickly.

-Another thing to help train reading is to get articles from the site "NHK easy news" which are news easy to understand.
-You can use these articles to practice your reading, or maybe use a Light novel that will really require a high level of reading, both in kanji recognition and text interpretation skills, that is, until then you must develop your reading with what you are capable of.
+Another thing to help train reading is to take articles from the site.
+"NHK easy news" what are easy-to-understand news articles.
+You can use these articles to practice your reading, or perhaps use one Light novel that will really require a high level of reading, both in kanji recognition and text interpretation skills, meaning that by then you should develop your reading with what you are capable of.

-In short, that's it, Study and Practice, both incessantly, there is no magic solution, theoretical knowledge aligned with constant practice is what will guarantee you real results.
+In short, that's it, Study and Practice, both incessantly, there is no magic solution, the theoretical knowledge aligned with constant practice is what will truly ensure results for you.

-Discover our website and repertoire of Japanese language content japoneclub.com, there you will find a lot of content and different types of classes that will really develop your base to start taking big steps in the Japanese language.
+Check out our website and repertoire of Japanese language content. japoneclub.comthere you will find a lot of content and various types of classes that will really develop your foundation to start making great strides in the Japanese language.

 I hope you enjoyed this article, if you liked it share and leave your opinion in the comments.
 Good studies!